bdnorris/DES-340/projects/project05.md

 ## Modern Web Design Workflow

-Points: 150 (No grade/no critique)
+Points: 150

 This assignment will let you practice designing a website from concept to completion using modern workflows.
-You will create a concept for a new site, a "styletile", a sitemap, a wireframe, a prototype, and design it.
+You will create a concept for a new site, a "styletile", a sitemap, a wireframe, a prototype, and a design.

-Part 3 of assignment seven will consist of two steps.
-Developing “Style Tiles” to define the look and feel of your site, and then coding a “Style Guide” using your knowledge of HTML and CSS.

 ## Objectives

 *   Coalesce everything you’ve learned about web design into one full-featured project.
-*   Work through a simplified version of a modern web design workflow.
-*   *   Introduction to modern web design workflow.
+*   Introduction to modern web design workflow by working through a simplified version.
 *   Design and analysis of websites and user interfaces.
 *   Exploration of information architecture concepts.
 *   Introduction to “wireframing”/low-fidelity sketching.

-*   Introduction to modern web design workflow.
-*   Design and analysis of websites and user interfaces.
-*   Continuing practice designing user interfaces.
+*   Practice designing full page web layouts.
-*   Continuing to enhance HTML and CSS coding skills.
+*   Application of the skills you’ve previously practiced regarding designing web components and content hierarchy.

 ## Concept